Ultimate guide to getting the best pet insurance in 2020

-The way you make a claim on your pet insurance policy will depend on your insurer.
+The way you make a claim on your pet insurance policy will depend on your insurance company.
 Nowadays, though, most insurance claims are done online.
 This will usually involve you uploading any receipts or other relevant documentation online for your insurance provider to assess.

-Keep in mind that if this is your first claim you may be required to provide additional documentation - so check with your insurer first.
+Keep in mind that if this is your first claim you may be required to provide additional documentation - so check with your insurance provider first.